THUNDERBLD/THUNDERBLD/README.md

 # 💫 About Me:
-🔭 I’m currently working on Ecommerce Web App With Admin Pannel and Own Version Control System, along with various development projects.<br>👯 I’m looking to collaborate on MERN stack projects, web design, and UI/UX enhancements.<br>🤝 I’m looking for help with advanced backend optimizations and AI integrations in web apps.<br>🌱 I’m currently learning Python for automation and DevOps for web solutions.<br>💬 Ask me about MERN stack, Java, Python, DevOps and scalable web solutions.<br>⚡ Fun fact: Nowadays I am creating programs to make my life easier and also finding a SDE jobs! 🚀
+🔭 I’m currently working on Ecommerce With Admin Pannel and Own Version Control System, along with various development projects.<br>👯 I’m looking to collaborate on MERN stack projects, web design, and UI/UX enhancements.<br>🤝 I’m looking for help with advanced backend optimizations and AI integrations in web apps.<br>🌱 I’m currently learning Python for automation and DevOps for web solutions.<br>💬 Ask me about MERN stack, Java, Python, DevOps and scalable web solutions.<br>⚡ Fun fact: Nowadays I am creating programs to make my life easier and also finding a SDE jobs! 🚀

 ## 🌐 Socials: